-When we first started homeschooling, I was full of anxiety and self-doubt.
-But as time passed, I relaxed and started to enjoy the incredible freedoms that it had to offer.
-I truly treasured them and am thankful that we were able to spend more time with our kids during their fleeting childhood years.
+When we first started homeschooling, I was full of anxiety and self-doubt, but as time passed, I relaxed and started to enjoy the incredible freedoms that it had to offer.
+I truly treasured them and am so thankful that we were able to spend more time with our kids during their fleeting childhood years.
 At a time when we celebrate the freedoms that we enjoy as Americans, I also celebrate the freedoms that we as homeschoolers enjoy and need to protect.

 Homeschooling allows the freedom of scheduling.
 Do you want to homeschool four or five days per week?
 How many hours a day?
 Morning or afternoon?
 Should you homeschool year ’round, or take a summer break?

 Some of these questions may be answered according to the ages and needs of your children, but the schedule can also be tailored to maximize time together as a family.
 If dad travels a lot, schoolwork can be done while he’s away, and then time taken off while he’s at home to spend with him.
 If mom and dad both work, parents can take turns teaching.
 Vacations can be taken when public schools are in session and special attractions are less busy.

 Homeschoolers aren’t tied to a particular approach.
 Parents are free to research the options and make the choice that best fits their family’s current needs, and make changes as those needs change.

 Children have different learning styles.
 Even within one family, one child might learn best through listening (auditory), while another learns best through moving (kinesthetic).
 Some students have challenges that need to be accommodated such as dyslexia.
 Homeschooling can address all of these needs, and more.

 Even after you find a schedule that works for you, life can have unexpected seasons such as an adoption, illness, disability, or many other reasons.
 No matter what it is, homeschooling can adapt.